Polarization (waves): Display technologies

 The principle of liquid-crystal display (LCD) technology relies on the rotation of the axis of linear polarization by the liquid crystal array.
 Light from the backlight (or the back reflective layer, in devices not including or requiring a backlight) first passes through a linear polarizing sheet.
 That polarized light passes through the actual liquid crystal layer which may be organized in pixels (for a TV or computer monitor) or in another format such as a seven-segment display or one with custom symbols for a particular product.
 The liquid crystal layer is produced with a consistent right (or left) handed chirality, essentially consisting of tiny helices.
 This causes circular birefringence, and is engineered so that there is a 90 degree rotation of the linear polarization state.
 However, when a voltage is applied across a cell, the molecules straighten out, lessening or totally losing the circular birefringence.
 On the viewing side of the display is another linear polarizing sheet, usually oriented at 90 degrees from the one behind the active layer.
 Therefore, when the circular birefringence is removed by the application of a sufficient voltage, the polarization of the transmitted light remains at right angles to the front polarizer, and the pixel appears dark.
 With no voltage, however, the 90 degree rotation of the polarization causes it to exactly match the axis of the front polarizer, allowing the light through.
 Intermediate voltages create intermediate rotation of the polarization axis and the pixel has an intermediate intensity.
 Displays based on this principle are widespread, and now are used in the vast majority of televisions, computer monitors and video projectors, rendering the previous CRT technology essentially obsolete.
-The use of polarization in the operation of LCD displays is immediately apparent to someone wearing polarized sunglasses, often making the display unreadable.
+The use of polarization in the operation of LCDs is immediately apparent to someone wearing polarized sunglasses, often making the display unreadable.